rjbohlender/CAPER/README.md

 | WSS   | 100000  | 1000  | 10000        |  3432.29    |
 | SKAT  | 100000  | 1000  | 10000        |  28293.36   |

+### Gzipped Data ###

 1049.7s with gzipped data, 1000 permutations of VAAST.
 1063.4s with unzipped data, 1000 permutations of VAAST.

-Overall, working with gzipped data has no significant impact on runtime.
+Working with gzipped data has no significant impact on runtime.

 ## File Formats ##

-The file formats used are simple, plain text formats.
+The file formats used are simple, plain text formats, which may be gzipped.

 ### Matrix ###